 Excessive exposure to the breakdown products of PUFAs, interfere with the ability of the cell to use sugar for energy, increasing stress and inflammation, potentially promoting chronic hyperglycemia and diabetes.
 Hyperglycemia has been shown to cause gene mutations.

 “…the present study provides the first and direct evidence for HG [high glucose]-induced gene mutations, which provides novel insight into understanding the mechanism of cancer risk in diabetes mellitus.”
 (Zhang Y, et al., 2007)

 Sugar restriction directly interferes with energy metabolism, increasing exposure to the substances of stress, and promoting the release of PUFAs into circulation.
-In this sense (and in other ways), it can be argued that insufficient intake or availability of sugar, is anti-metabolic, can encourage inflammation and disease, and can impact upon genes.
+In this sense (and in other ways), it can be argued that insufficient intake or availability of sugar, is anti-metabolic, can encourage inflammation and disease, and can have an effect upon genes.